 Fleur de Sel and fresh ground black pepper to taste

-Fresh grated pecorino
+Freshly grated pecorino

 Preheat oven to 350.
 Cut the pumpkin into quarters and scoop out the seeds.
-Drizzle with butter and sprinkle liberally with cumin, Kosher salt and white pepper.
+Drizzle with butter and sprinkle liberally with cumin, Kosher salt, and white pepper.
 Roast on a baking sheet in oven until fork tender (approximately 1 hour).
 Cool.
 Scoop pumpkin flesh out of the shell.
-Purée in blender or small bowl with an emulsifier, adding broth if necessary to thin.
+Purée in a blender or small bowl with an emulsifier, adding broth if necessary to thin.
 This should make about 3 cups.

 The pumpkin purée is better if you make it a day ahead of time to allow the flavors to meld.
 Cover and refrigerate.
 Bring to room temperature before making risotto.

 Bring stock to a boil and reduce heat to simmer.
 In a large pan, sauté shallots in olive oil with a splash of white wine until translucent.
 Add rice to shallots and sauté for 2-3 minutes over moderate heat, stirring frequently.
-Add wine and saffron threads, stirring constantly until all the liquid has been absorbed over medium/high heat.
-Add 3 c. pumpkin puree and 1 c. stock stirring constantly until all the liquid has been absorbed.
-Once the liquid has been absorbed, continue to add the stock, 1 c. at a time and stir constantly until liquid is absorbed.
+Add wine and saffron threads, constantly stirring until all the liquid has been absorbed over medium/high heat.
+Add 3 c. pumpkin puree and 1 c. stock constantly stirring until all the liquid has been absorbed.
+Once the liquid has been absorbed, continue to add the stock, 1 c. at a time and constantly stir until liquid is absorbed.
 Repeat until the rice is cooked.
 If you run out of stock, use white wine or hot water.
 The risotto should be thick and creamy in consistency.
 This takes about 25 minutes, remember to stir, stir, stir.

 Remove from heat, add fleur de sel and black pepper to taste.